A jackknife bias correction for nonlinear network data models with fixed effects: The dyadic linking model

-where $\bar{E}$ represents expectation conditional on the fixed effects, and $\ell$ is a known function that is maximized in expectation at the true parameters.
-The objective function in (\ref{eq:objective}) covers many common models including MLE, quasi-MLE, and nonlinear least squares estimators.
+where $\bar{E}$ represents expectation conditional on covariates and fixed effects, and $\ell$ is a known function that is maximized in expectation at the true parameters.
+The objective function in (\ref{eq:objective}) covers many common estimators such as MLE/ quasi-MLE, in which $\ell$ is a log-likelihood, and nonlinear least squares estimators, in which $\ell$ captures squared deviations of outcomes from their conditional expectations.
+In particular, this includes the commonly used directed link formation model, in which